-- Eye Scream: gouging out own eyes in madness is a fairy normal practice.
+- Gouging out one's own eyes in madness is a fairly common reaction to many SCPs.
 In addition, the page for SCP-212 includes a graphic picture of eye surgery.

 - Two SCPs infect victims, usually by tearing out their eyeball and using it as a host, or melting their eye away and replacing it with fungi-strands (that oddly still allow you to see).

 - FaceHeel Turn: The Foundation as a whole undergoes one of these after discovering something horrible in SCP-5000.

 - Mentioned in Dr. Bright's SCP-001 Proposal.
 They're the ruthlessly violent kind; more like orcs, but with a weakness to iron.
 O5-1 wiped them out after being forced to make a Deal with the Devil in the form of The Factory.
 This wasn't the first time they appeared, either, with SCP-1323 being their fairground.
 It's also implied that they once held dominion over the Earth before being overthrown by SCP-1000 (as implied by SCP-2932).